janjur/readable-pylint-messages/README.md

 ## duplicate-except
 #### W0705 - Catching previously caught exception type %s
 Used when an except catches a type that was already caught by a previous handler.
+## nonstandard-exception
+#### W0710 - Exception doesn't inherit from standard "Exception" class
+Used when a custom exception class is raised but doesn't inherit from the builtin "Exception" class.
+This message can't be emitted when using Python >= 3.0.
 ## binary-op-exception
 #### W0711 - Exception to catch is the result of a binary "%s" operation
 Used when the exception to catch is of the form "except A or B:".
 If intending to catch multiple, rewrite as "except (A, B):"
+## property-on-old-class
+#### W1001 - Use of "property" on an old style class
+Used when Pylint detect the use of the builtin "property" on an old style class while this is relying on new style classes features.
+This message can't be emitted when using Python >= 3.0.
 ## logging-not-lazy
 #### W1201 - Specify string format arguments as logging function parameters
 Used when a logging statement has a call form of "logging.<logging method>(format_string % (format_args...))".
 Such calls should leave string interpolation to the logging method itself and be written "logging.<logging method>(format_string, format_args...)" so that the program may avoid incurring the cost of the interpolation in those cases in which no message will be logged.
 For more, see http://www.python.org/dev/peps/pep-0282/.